urbit/urbit.org-reloaded/content/ecosystem/spotlight/2023-february.md

 image="https://media.urbit.org/site/ecosystem/podcasts/crazywisdom-home-card.jpg"
 content = """

-Listen to Holium founder Trent Gillham discuss the inspiration behind Realm, the advantages of Urbit, and the effects of the internet on humanity.
+Crazy Wisdom host Stewart Alsop guides this podcast from a perspective of mindfulness, resulting in a fascinating discussion on the inspiration behind Holium's Realm, the advantages of Urbit, monoculture, algorithmic pharaohs, and the effects of infinite content on the collective hivemind.

 """
 +++